Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: The Higgs mechanism in the geometry-first formulation

+This concludes the geometric account of the Higgs mechanism.
+No \emph{explicit} mention of stabilisers, decomposition of gauge orbits, Killing forms on the Lie algebra, Goldstone's theorem, etc was required---devices indispensable in the standard formulation (see \cite[Ch.~8.1]{Hamilton_book}; \cite[Ch.~2.2]{Tong_SM}; \cite[Ch.~10.3]{Bleecker} for comparison).\footnote{For instance, the disappearance of Goldstone modes through a choice of gauge is replaced here by having all $\varphi\in \Gamma_0(E)$ parallel to $e_0$ and the orthogonality relation~\eqref{eq:ortho_e}. } This is just what you would expect from the geometry alone.

-This concludes the geometric derivation of the Higgs mechanism.
-Let us now see how it reproduces standard results from the familiar or standard approach to gauge theory.
-The missing ingredient for the comparison is to write the connection $\omega$ in terms of preferred representations of the Lie algebras in question.
-I will start by providing an example (that is indeed isomorphic to $su(2)$) before showing how the usual endpoint of the Higgs mechanism for gauge bosons is recovered.
+In Appendix \ref{app:bosons} I show how from this point it is a trivial matter to reproduce standard results from the familiar or standard approach to gauge theory for the mass acquisition of bosons.
+At this late stage in the proof, the missing ingredient for the comparison is simply to write the connection $\omega$ in terms of preferred representations of the Lie algebras in question.